SSH

 root@server1:~#

-And I also set up a second server from which I have access from server1, but I have no access from my computer.
+And I also set up a second server from which I have access from server1, but I don't have access from my computer.

-Next, I try to access server2 from my computer and I can't access it
+Next, I try to access the server2 from my computer and we see that I cannot.

 !ssh root@194.62.99.235